Absolutely Fabulous (song): Music video

-The accompanying music video features the Pet Shop Boys performing while Absolutely Fabulous characters Edina and Patsy (Jennifer Saunders and Joanna Lumley) dance around them.
+The music video for "Absolutely Fabulous" was directed by British and Scottish directors Howard Greenhalgh and Bob Spiers.
+It features the Pet Shop Boys, wearing white suits, white hats and sunglasses, performing while Absolutely Fabulous characters Edina and Patsy (Jennifer Saunders and Joanna Lumley) dance around them.
 Clips from the first two original TV series are interspersed throughout the video.